CHIANG MAI, Thailand - 6 Fun Things To Do with KIDS

 6) NONG BUAK HAD PARK

-We love checking out parks and playgrounds wherever we go.
+We love checking out parks and playgrounds wherever we go (check out the cool playgrounds we found in Busan, South Korea!).
 It's a free way to keep the kids active outside with the possible opportunity to meet other kids.
 This city park in the south west corner of the old walled city, is very well maintained with lots of mature palm trees providing much needed afternoon shade.
 You can buy fish food at the vendors nearby and feed the koi in the large pond, with pigeons at your feet also looking for handouts (clear signage discourages pigeon feeding).
 Young couples, joggers, yoga enthusiasts and napping locals all can be seen enjoying this lovely greenspace.
 It gets particularly busy on the weekends, with lots of families and children enjoying one of the few outdoor playgrounds in Chiang Mai.
 Molly and Owen also loved trying out all the different outdoor gym equipment that are located on the periphery.

 THINGS WE DIDN'T GET TO DO